microsoft/botframework-cli/packages/orchestrator/README.md

 DESCRIPTION

-  The "assess" command compares a prediction file against a ground-truth file, then generates two detailed evaluation reports, one on intent prediction and the other entity, along with some auxiliary files.
+  The "assessment" mode compares a prediction file against a ground-truth file, then generates two detailed evaluation reports, one on intent prediction and the other entity, along with some auxiliary files.
-  The input files can be in LU, LUIS, QnA Maker, TSV, or a JSON label array format described below.
+  The input files can be in LU, LUIS, QnA Maker, TSV, or a JSON label array formats, where are described below.

   This command intends to provide a comprehensive and consistent multi-class model evaluation tool in order to avoid teams reporting their own inconsistent evaluation metrics, especially in a contest